LeslieLiuZJNU/WeeklyReport/20200927_BTCommunicationBetweenAndroidAndArduino.md

 An IoT work, for the middle school competition.

-One house which consist of many kinds of household appliances (be represented by LEDs).
+One house model which consist of many kinds of household appliances (be represented by LEDs).

 One application based on Android to remotely control the LEDs through Bluetooth protocol.